-Before entering LLS mode, the user should configure the low-leakage wakeup (LLWU) module to enable the desired wakeup sources.
-The available wakeup sources in LLS are detailed in the chip configuration details for this device.
+Before entering LLS mode, the user should configure the Low-Leakage Wake-up (LLWU) module to enable the desired wake-up sources.
+The available wake-up sources in LLS are detailed in the chip configuration details for this device.

 After wakeup from LLS, the device returns to with a pending LLWU module interrupt.
-In the LLWU interrupt service routine (ISR), the user can poll the LLWU module wakeup flags to determine the source of the wakeup.
+In the LLWU interrupt service routine (ISR), the user can poll the LLWU module wake-up flags to determine the source of the wakeup.

-The LLWU interrupt must not be masked by the interrupt controller to avoid a scenario where the system does not fully exit stop mode on an LLS recovery.
+The LLWU interrupt must not be masked by the interrupt controller to avoid a scenario where the system does not fully exit Stop mode on an LLS recovery.

 An asserted RESET pin will cause an exit from LLS mode, returning the device to normal RUN mode.
-When LLS is exiting via the RESET pin, the PIN and WAKEUP bits are set in the SRS0 register of the reset control module (RCM).
+When LLS is exiting via the RESET pin, RCM\SRS0[PIN] and RCM\SRS0[WAKEUP] are set.